-In Cambodia, Papua New Guinea, the Solomon Islands, Sri Lanka and Timor-Leste, we're helping young men and women access training, launch their own businesses and connect with companies that need skilled employees.
+In Papua New Guinea, Sri Lanka, Myanmar and Vietnam, we're helping young men and women access training, launch their own businesses and connect with companies that need skilled employees.
 Young women, indigenous youth and youth with disabilities are specifically targeted as they are among the least likely to access education or participate in training due to entrenched gender roles, discrimination and exclusion.

 "COMPARED TO MANY WOMEN MY AGE, I'M FREE."

 In Dhaka, Bangladesh, the average young woman is faced with limited options - to survive, she's either coerced into marriage before she's ready, forced into work under poor conditions for minimum wage or less, or living in extreme poverty.
 But Nipa has launched her own business and, now, she's her own boss.
 With Plan's support, she's manufacturing handlebar grips for motorbikes, which she sells for a profit at the local market.
 Her business is growing every day.

 Through our Youth Projects, Plan is helping young people to: